Country of Origin

 Aavik's first product unveiled at CES 2015.
 It was the compact U-300 with DAC, phono and 300 watts of switching power by Pascal [right and below].

-Whilst Aavik subsequently fleshed out their line with separates, added a highly efficient proprietary class A bipolar output stage not with sliding bias then an entire lower-priced 150 range, the U-300 was the product that put them on the map.
+Whilst Aavik subsequently fleshed out their line with separates, added a highly efficient proprietary class A bipolar output stage not with sliding bias then an entire lower-priced 150 range, the U-300 put them on the map.
 When time came to elevate their portfolio to the next level, it was predestined.
-This model would be first to get the latest tech makeover.
+This model would be first to get the latest makeover.
 Already in the pipeline were the C-380 preamp with phono and PCM/DSD DAC [€37'500, €43'500 with dual phono stages], P-380 150wpc stereo amp [€49'500] and M-380 300-watt class A mono amps [€49'500/ea.].

 Guts & glories of the U-300.